openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 ### AllowVolumeExpansion (Optional)

 Users can expand the volumes only when the `allowVolumeExpansion` field is set to true in storageclass.
 If a field is unspecified, then volume expansion is not supported.
-For more information about expansion workflow click [here](https://github.com/openebs/lvm-localpv/blob/HEAD/design/lvm/resize_workflow.md#lvm-localpv-volume-expansion).
+Refer [Volume Expansion](https://github.com/openebs/lvm-localpv/blob/HEAD/design/lvm/resize_workflow.md#lvm-localpv-volume-expansion) for more information about expansion workflow.
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass